GeZhouyang/GeZhouyang.github.io/_pages/about.md

 I explore these questions numerically by doing computer simulations.
 Most of the programs I use are open-source and can be downloaded from the Github page on the left.

-Active fluids are not only interesting fundamentally, but also have potential applications in many emerging industries that are vital to our future societies.
+Active fluids are not only of fundamental interest, but also have potential applications in many emerging industries vital to our future societies.
 Examples include directed drug delivery,
-CO2 sequestration, biofuel production, plant-based meat cultivation, etc.
+CO2 sequestration, biofuel production, plant-based meat cultivation, and perhaps more.

 ## Profile